tno-terminology-design/tev2-specifications/docs/terms/converter.md

 termType: concept
 isa:
 glossaryTerm: Converter
-glossaryText: "a specification, in the form of a [handlebars expression](@), for constructing a text that a particular [text conversion tool](@) uses to create its output."
+glossaryText: "a specification, in the form of a [handlebars template](@), for constructing a text that a particular [text conversion tool](@) uses to create its output."
 glossaryNotes:
 - A [TRRT](@) converter constructs a text that replaces a [TermRef](@).
 That text, when rendered in a static website, would typically link to the page that documents the term.
 Also, it may provide a popup that shows its definition.
 - A [HRGT](@) converter constructs a text that replaces an [MRGRef](@).
 That text typically renders as a [human readable glossary](@).